 “I’m home.”
 The moon revealed to them both.
 Mom sank to her knees in the grass, holding her head in her palms, bawling.
 Holliday gripped the moon tight with no intention to let go.

-Mom bolted across the lawn and vaulted toward the moon, settled beside their daughter.
+Bolting across the lawn Mom jumped on, settled beside their daughter.
 Her smile was the brightest Holliday had seen in months.

 “You have everything now.”
 Michael assured them both.